robinsonb5/base64_gateware/README.md

 will have to be decoded too.

 ### SDRAM controller and cache
-SDRAM controller will run in burst mode - 4 words or words
+SDRAM controller will run in burst mode - either 4 words or 8 words

 ## Building